 Credit Corp share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Credit Corp's is 1.206.
-This would suggest that Credit Corp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Credit Corp's is 1.5225.
+This would suggest that Credit Corp's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Credit Corp overview

 Credit Corp Group Limited provides debt purchase and collection, and consumer lending services in Australia and the United States.
 It operates through three segments: Debt Ledger Purchasing ?
 Australia and New Zealand, Debt Ledger Purchasing ?
 United States, and Consumer Lending ?
 Australia and New Zealand.
 The company offers debt sale, contingency and agency collection, local government debt recovery, and hardship and insolvency management services, as well as various loan products.
 It provides financial services under the Wallet Wizard, ClearCash, CarStart Finance, Credit 2U, and CapTrove brands.
 Credit Corp Group Limited was founded in 1992 and is headquartered in Sydney, Australia.

 More guides on Finder